kae3g 9601: Shell Scripting Fundamentals - Variables, Conditionals, Loops

 - Creates a timestamped backup (tar.gz)

-- Stores in ~/backups/#!/bin/bash set -euo pipefail # Check argument if [ $# -ne 1 ]; then echo "Usage: $0 <directory>" exit 1 fi source_dir="$1" backup_dir="$HOME/backups" timestamp=$(date +%Y%m%d_%H%M%S) backup_file="$backup_dir/backup_$timestamp.tar.gz" # Create backup directory mkdir -p "$backup_dir" # Create backup echo "Backing up $source_dir..." tar -czf "$backup_file" "$source_dir" echo "Backup created: $backup_file"
+~/backups/#!/bin/bash set -euo pipefail # Check argument if [ $# -ne 1 ]; then echo "Usage: $0 <directory>" exit 1 fi source_dir="$1" backup_dir="$HOME/backups" timestamp=$(date +%Y%m%d_%H%M%S) backup_file="$backup_dir/backup_$timestamp.tar.gz" # Create backup directory mkdir -p "$backup_dir" # Create backup echo "Backing up $source_dir..." tar -czf "$backup_file" "$source_dir" echo "Backup created: $backup_file"

 Exercise 2: System Monitor